codeurjc/contafin/API.md

 #### Export data from all users

-Export all users to an excel to analyze their data
+Resource to obtain an excel with the data of the users.

 * ##### URL

-	< /UserData/Export >
+	< /UserData/Excel >

 * ##### Method: